 We compute basic net loss per common share by dividing net loss by the weighted-average number of common shares outstanding.
 We compute diluted net loss per common share by dividing net loss by the weighted-average number of common shares and dilutive potential common share equivalents then outstanding.
 Potential common shares consist of shares issuable upon the exercise of stock options (the proceeds of which are then assumed to have been used to repurchase outstanding shares using the treasury stock method).
-Because the inclusion of potential common shares would be anti-dilutive for all periods presented, diluted net loss per common share is the same as basic net loss per common share.
+Because the inclusion of potential common shares would be anti-dilutive for all periods presented, diluted net loss per common share.